gbliao/CCFENet/README.md

 ## Citation
-Please consider citing our work if you use this repository in your reseach.
+Please consider citing our work if you use this repository in your research.
 ```
 @ARTICLE{CCFENet_TCSVT22,
   author={Liao, Guibiao and Gao, Wei and Li, Ge and Wang, Junle and Kwong, Sam},